zihuanjiang/zihuanjiang.github.io/_pages/about.md

 ---

 **Under Construction**

 I am an undergraduate student pursuing a Bachelor of Applied Science in [Engineering Science](https://engsci.utoronto.ca/) at the [University of Toronto](https://www.utoronto.ca/), specializing in [Machine Intelligence](https://engsci.utoronto.ca/program/majors/machine-intelligence/).
-Currently in my Professional Experience Year (PEY) Co-op, I am working as a Research Assistant at [Huawei Canada](https://www.huawei.com/ca/), with an expected return to campus in September 2025.
+I am currently in my Professional Experience Year (PEY), working as a Research Assistant at [Huawei Canada](https://www.huawei.com/ca/), with plans to return to campus in September 2025.

 My primary research focuses revolve around large language models (LLMs) and their downstream inference tasks, with specific expertise in: LLM Quantization, RAG, CoT, and Diffusion models.
-I am currently contributing to cutting-edge research, including a paper under review for CVPR 2025.

 Beyond my academic and professional pursuits, I enjoy strategic and intellectually stimulating activities.
 I am an enthusiast of complex board games such as Avalon, Werewolf, Chinese Chess, and Go.
 In my leisure time, I find pleasure in reading novels, especially Chinese Mysterious Fantasy novals.